Skip to main content

 Babies who are small or growing slowly

-• smaller than they should be at this stage in the pregnancy
+• smaller than they should be for that stage of pregnancy

 • growing slowly